01-edu/ai-starter/content/i-win-arguments/README.md

 #### **`Prompt Example`**:

-- "Can you guide me through creating and using a JavaScript function that takes multiple arguments, starting from a basic function without arguments, then adding single and multiple arguments ?"
+- "Can you guide me through creating and using a JavaScript function that takes multiple arguments, starting from a basic function without arguments, then adding single and multiple arguments?"

 ### Instructions

 #### Task 1:

-You are the general's aide responsible for transmitting communications to the other `RoboGuards`.
+You are the general’s aide responsible for transmitting communications to the other `RoboGuards`.

-1- Create the `battleCry` Function:
+1. Create the `battleCry` Function:

 - This function should take `one argument` and display it in the `console`.
 - The battlefield is vast, so ensure that `the argument is uppercased` before displaying it.

-2- Create the `secretOrders` Function:
+2. Create the `secretOrders` Function:

 - Sometimes, communications need to be given quietly.

-- This function will do the `same` as `battleCry`, except `it will lowercase` the argument before sending it.
+- This function will do the `same` as `battleCry`, except it will `lowercase` the argument before sending it.

-> hint: you remember methods?
+> Hint: Do you remember methods?

 #### Task 2:

-As the leader of the RoboGuard forces, you're not just preparing for battle—you're also forming dynamic duos of robots to work together on special missions.
+As the leader of the RoboGuard forces, you’re not just preparing for battle—you’re also forming dynamic duos of robots to work together on special missions.

-1- Create the `duos` Function:
+1. Create the `duos` Function:

 - This function will take `two arguments`, representing the **names** of **two robots**.
-- It will `log them` together with a space, the word **and**, another space and end the sentence with an **exclamation mark**.
+- It will `log them` together with a space, the word **and**, another space, and end the sentence with an **exclamation mark**.

-> Output's example: "robotOne and robotTwo!"
+> Example output: "robotOne and robotTwo!"

-2- Create the `duosWork` Function:
+2. Create the `duosWork` Function:

 - This function will take `three arguments`: the **names** of two robots and the **task** they will perform together.

-- It will `log them` together in a sentence describing their task with the same formatting than below.
+- It will `log them` together in a sentence describing their task with the same formatting as below.

-> Output's example: "robotOne and robotTwo are saying hi!
+> Example output: "robotOne and robotTwo are saying hi!"

 #### Task 3:

-Rick's robot, knows his purpose.
-(Remember ?
-'He passes butter.')
+Rick’s robot knows its purpose.
+(Remember?
+"He passes butter.")

-- Define the function `passButter` that returns the string 'The butter'.
+- Define the function `passButter` that returns the string "The butter."

-** "Your hard work is paying off.
+**"Your hard work is paying off.
 The only limit to your impact is your imagination and commitment." – Tony Robbins**